-- Remove the Wi-Fi antenna and build plate.
-Separate the printer from the lower cabinet and place it on a flat, sturdy workspace with room to rotate and move the printer.
+- Perform a two-person lift to separate the printer from the lower cabinet and place it upright on a flat, sturdy workspace with room to rotate and move the printer.

-- Remove the four central screws from the back plate of the printer.
+- Use the 2.5mm hex key to remove the four central screws from the back plate of the printer.

-- Use a 2.5mm hex wrench to remove all twelve screws from the bottom face of the printer, then remove the bottom face itself.
+- Use the 2mm hex key to remove all 12 screws from the bottom face of the printer, then remove the bottom face itself.

-- Disconnect the ribbon from the Victoria Board.
-Note that the ribbon is mounted beneath the board.
+- Disconnect the ribbon cable from the motherboard.
+Note that the cable is mounted beneath the board.

-- The cable cover is the metal plate on the rear inner face of the print chamber, covering the ribbon cable.
-Slide the cable cover downward -- parallel to the Z-screw -- then to the side such that the ribbon cable is accessible from the print chamber.
-(See image.)
+- The cable cover is the raised metal plate located behind the Z-screw, covering the ribbon cable.
+Slide the cable cover toward the bottom plate of the printer (parallel to the Z-screw), then to the side such that the ribbon cable is accessible from the print chamber.
+See image.

-- Disconnect the ribbon from the print head, then remove the plastic ribbon cable clips so that the cable is no longer tethered to any fixed printer components.
+- Disconnect the ribbon from the print head, then remove the white ribbon cable clips so that the cable is no longer tethered to any fixed printer components.

-- Pull the cable away from the printer to release it from the adhesive and the printer.
+- Pull the cable away from the printer to release it from the adhesive and the printer casing.

-- Carefully slide the cable up through the bottom of the printer.
+- Carefully slide the cable up through the opening in the bottom of the printer.

 Replace the Ribbon Cable

-- Begin by folding your new ribbon cable.
-You may wish to practice first with a long thin strip of paper, as the topology of the folds can be tricky at first.
+Note: You may wish to practice the first three steps below with a long thin strip of paper, as the folding process can be tricky at first.

-- Lay it out horizontally on your workspace with the text ("Axon Cable" etc.) readable from left to right.
+- Lay the cable out horizontally on the workspace with the text (“Axon Cable” etc.) readable from left to right.

-- With the ribbon in the same horizontal orientation as before, bring the bottom of the crease up to the ribbon's top edge to form a 45-degree fold, as shown.
-Crease the ribbon.
-The resulting folded ribbon should have readable text from left to right, then angled 90 degrees downward.
+- With the ribbon cable in the same horizontal orientation as before, bring the bottom of the crease up to the cable’s top edge to form a 45 degree fold, as shown.
+Crease the cable.
+The resulting folded cable should have readable text from left to right, then angled 90 degrees downward.